pimdistro/pim/README.md

 pim is designed to be fast and extensive; thus the following design principles were applied:

-- **Speed**.
-It runs incredibly fast; startup time aiming to be under ±40.0 ms. As a developer, I understand the frustrating experiences of **slow** code editors.
+- **Speed**: I made sure pim runs lightning fast, with a startup time aiming to be under ±40.0 ms. As a developer myself, I understand the frustration of working with sluggish code editors.
-- **Modularity**.
-We aim to be completely modular, to not get in your way.
-We are opinionated; but we give you all the control you need.
-It's always possible to overwrite our defaults.
+- **Modularity**: pim is all about being modular and flexible.
+While I have my own opinions, I want you to have full control.
+You can easily overwrite my defaults and tailor pim to your liking.
+Take a look at [configuring.md](https://egirldev.gay)

 ## Features